Wonik-Studios/HashAxe/README.md

 Start by downloading a binary arhcive for your platform at [releases](https://github.com/Wonik-Studios/HashAxe/releases) and extracting it.

+An optional step is to check the integrity of the downloaded file to make sure it has not been corrupted or tampered with during download.
+We add the sha256 sums of all archives in the release notes.

 ## Windows:

 On Windows, it's prefered that you extract the archive into to a directory in C:/ to prevent it from being tampered with.
 To be able to use `hashaxe` as a command, you'll need to add the folder where the HashAxe executable is located to your Path enviornment variable.